 4% LIHTCs with Tax-Exempt Bond Financing

-All 4% LIHTC transactions are required to meet CHFA's Procedures, Policies, and Standards and Guidelines including, but not limited to, Section III.F of the QAP, CHFA’s Multifamily Design, Construction and Sustainability Standards and Construction Guidelines, and CHFA’s underwriting criteria.
+All 4% LIHTC transactions are required to meet CHFA's Procedures, Policies, and Standards and Guidelines including, but not limited to, the QAP, CHFA’s Multifamily Design, Construction and Sustainability Standards and Construction Guidelines, and CHFA’s underwriting criteria.
 Requests associated with other competitive resources through the Connecticut Department of Housing (DOH) will be evaluated by CHFA in conjunction with DOH’s competitive process.

 Upon satisfactory review of CHFA’s required submissions for 4% LIHTC transactions, CHFA will issue a 42(m) letter confirming a development’s compliance with Section 42 of the IRS Code and its eligibility for non-per-capita LIHTCs.
 Applications seeking tax-exempt bond volume authorization allocated directly by the state of Connecticut may be subject to CHFA's review and a competitive process for approval.
 For more information regarding the submission requirements to receive a 42(m) letter, please click here.